-7. Stormwater BMP Categories
+I.G.7.
+Stormwater BMP Categories

 The following categories generally describe currently available types of stormwater BMPs, their expected effectiveness for the TMDL pollutant categories, and some general cost comparisons.
 The cost comparisons for 6.a-b are based on: